SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

-Nevertheless, due to its open source, community and non-profit origin, the Selenium project will only mention on its website projects of the same nature based on Selenium or WebDriver.
+Nevertheless, due to its open source, community and non-profit origin, the Selenium project will only mention on its website projects of the same nature based on Selenium or WebDriver, except on the sponsors page.
 If a commercial tool or project wants to be mentioned in the Selenium website, please see the [Sponsorship](#sponsorship) section of this document.